robertsoden/robertsoden.github.io/writing.md

 - Soden, R., Prager, D. (2005).
 Broken Promises: Environmental Rights Regimes as Human Rights Guarantees in Latin America and Sub-Saharan Africa.
 Presented at _2005 International Studies Conference (ISA)._ Honolulu, HI.

 ### Invited Talks & Guest Lectures

+- Soden, R. (2019).
+Ethics and Biases in Machine Learning for Disaster Risk Management.
+Presented at _World Bank Global Facility for Disaster Reduction and Recovery (GFDRR)._ Washington, DC.

+- Soden, R. (2019).
+Crisis Informatics in the Anthropocene: Disasters as Matters of Care & Concern.
+Presented at _University of Toronto, Department of Computer Science._ Toronto, ON.

+- Soden, R. (2019).
+Crisis Informatics in the Anthropocene: Disasters as Matters of Care & Concern.
+Presented at _Syracuse University, College of Information Science._ Syracuse, NY.

+- Soden, R. (2019).
+Crisis Informatics in the Anthropocene: Disasters as Matters of Care & Concern.
+Presented at _Drexel University, College of Computing and Informatics._ Philadelphia, PA.

+- Soden, R. (2019).
+Crisis Informatics in the Anthropocene: Disasters as Matters of Care & Concern.
+Presented at _University of Washington, Department of Human Centered Design & Engineering._ Seattle, WA.

+- Soden, R. (2019).
+Crisis Informatics in the Anthropocene: Disasters as Matters of Care & Concern.
+Presented at _University of Colorado, Department of Information Science._ Boulder, CO.

+- Soden, R. (2019).
+Crisis Informatics in the Anthropocene: Disasters as Matters of Care & Concern.
+Presented at _AINow_.
+New York, NY.

 - Soden, R. (2018).
 Rethinking Post-Disaster Damage Assessment: Lessons from Critical Data Studies.
 Presented at _Earth Observatory of Singapore_.
 National Technical University of Singapore (NTU).

 - Soden, R. (2018).
 The Social Life of Disaster Data.
 Presented at _2018 Understanding Risk Forum._ Mexico City, Mexico.